Shen-Language/shen-sources/doc/proposed-port-architecture.md

 initialisation, target assembly, and generated-source distribution machinery.

 The central proposal is to write each KLambda-to-target backend in Shen while keeping the low-level runtime in the target platform's language.
-This has two main advantages:
+This has three main advantages:

 * **Handling Shen with Shen is easier.** KLambda is symbolic code.
 Shen's pattern matching, lists, recursion, symbols, and higher-order functions make the translation rules direct to express and easy to relate to their input.
+* **Backends can use the Shen compilation environment.** A backend written in Shen runs inside a live Shen system, not merely over isolated KLambda data.
+  It can query signatures, arities, symbol properties, packages, datatypes, compiler flags, and other state established during compilation.
+A backend written directly in the target language would need this information to be encoded in KLambda, exported separately, or exposed through a bridge.
 * **Backends are portable across Shen ports.** A backend written in Shen can be loaded by any compatible Shen implementation.
 The port running the backend and the platform receiving its output do not have to be the same.